NewPath-Consulting/warm/README.md

 # Installation

 This is a community connector.
-This connector has been published as a Partner connector in the [GDS connector repository](https://datastudio.google.com/data?search=wild%20apricot).
+When you purchase a license you will receive the link to the connector in your email with the Pro Reports license.

 To use the connector you can perform one of 2 procedures: